Translation apps are essentially useful especially when you are abroad where the locals don’t speak your language.

 iTranslate is the world’s most popular translation app and with over 80 languages supported, it is just as comprehensive as Google Translate.

-Though iTranslate supported over 80 languages, it however depends on your operating system because the Android version of the app only handles 40 languages.
+Though iTranslate supported over 80 languages, it, however, depends on your operating system because the Android version of the app only handles 40 languages.
 The app also offers voice input and output, but you won’t be able to write your query with this app.

-Handy if you’re travelling long haul, iTranslate is particularly nifty at romanising non-Latin characters.
+Handy if you’re travelling long haul, iTranslate is particularly nifty at romanizing non-Latin characters.
 And The Text-to-Speech function is second to none.
 It can handle different dialects and you can even control the speaking rate.
 The Text-to-Speech function is also available offline.
 Download iTranslate Here

 #5).
 All Languages Translator